lucaspouzac/jmeter-reporting/README.md

 ### Run Application

+JMETER REPORTING is a RestX application.
+2 ways to run application :
-Run As Java Application `org.jmeter.reporting.AppServer` (use embed jetty) or deploy war on application server.
+ - Run As Java Application `org.jmeter.reporting.AppServer` (use embed jetty)
+ - Deploy war on application server.

 ## Development